 The various systems of substitution thus far mentioned are monographic in nature, involving single plain-text letters.
 In digraphic systems substitution is by pairs of letters and uses preagreed cipher squares or matrices in which the letters of the alphabet are disposed according to some key and the cipher equivalents of pairs of plain-text letters are found by following prearranged rules.
 One of the best-known systems of this sort is that called the Playfair cipher, named after Lyon, Baron Playfair, but invented by Sir Charles Wheatstone.
 It is illustrated in fig. 6.

+Properly selected

-Properly selected methods of transposition and substitution when combined into a single system result in producing cryptograms of great security, but because of the additional complexities of operation introduced by the combination, with the resultant increased possibilities of error, such systems are not often encountered in practice.
+when combined into a single system ...

+grams of great security, but because of the addition, with the resultant increased possibilities of error, such systems are not often succountered in practice.
+Properly selected methods of transposition and substitution